onurgultekin/weather-api/README.md

 /GET cities:
   http://localhost:5000/api/cities

 /GET weather/:city_name:
   http://localhost:5000/api/weather/:name

-or you can see it live at:
+if you do not want to run in localhost, you can see it live at:

     https://weather-api-for-weather-app.herokuapp.com/